N11K6/GWI_Task/README.md

 ## Contents

 ### Code:
 * appMain.py: The main module to run, which uses Flask API.
-By default runs localy on http://127.0.0.1:5000.
-A dataset in excel or csv format, and an appropriate config ini file must be uploaded for the pipeline to run.
 * processmissing.py: Module containing functions for handling missing data.
 * ae_synthesize.py: Sub-module called by processmissing.py for synthesizing data using an Autoencoder
 * reducefeatures.py: Module containing functions for feature reduction.